stephen-puiszis/sunrise/README.md

 Follow [this guide](https://nicogreve.de/developing-themes-for-ghost/) to setup LiveReload to make it easier to develop a theme locally.

+Make sure to symlink the theme in development `ln -s ~/Documents/sunrise ./sunrise` within the installed Ghost theme directory.

 Follow the [official Ghost local installation guide](https://ghost.org/docs/install/local/) to install Ghost.

 Run `ghost start` to start the local Ghost instance that will be available at http://localhost:2368